reza-arjmandi/web_api_with_cpp/README.md

 components.
 `state` is similar to `props`, but it is private and fully controlled by the component. `state` objects can contain several independent variables.
 In the `render` function we have set the `result` attribute of `CalculatorPanel` component to the `result` variable of `state` object.
 Every time the state is updated, `React` renders the `CalculatorPanel` component in order to display new results.
-Now update `CalculatorPanel` component in way that it gets the `result` attribute and updates the `CalculatorDisplay` component:
+Now update `CalculatorPanel` component in a way that it gets the `result` attribute and updates the `CalculatorDisplay` component:

 ```JavaScript
 function CalculatorPanel(props) {
   //...

   return(